mitkof6/.emacs.d/readme.md

 [ein](https://github.com/millejoh/emacs-ipython-notebook)

-In order to configure ein you need to generate the jupyter configureation:
+In order to configure ein you need to generate the jupyter configuration:

 ` jupyter notebook --generate-config`